Athens, Georgia has been on my radar since my university years. For two reasons:

 - They donate your used soap bars to the Global Soap Project

-Information for Visiting Hotel Indigo
+Information for Visiting Hotel Indigo in Athens

-Honestly, after knowing all that this hotels does in the sustainability and green direction, makes you feel like it is an honor to stay with them.
-And, with their participation with the Global Soap Project almost allows you to feel as though you are doing your one random kindness act for that day.
+Honestly, after knowing all that this hotel does in the sustainability and green direction, makes you feel like it is an honor to stay with them.
+And, their participation with the Global Soap Project almost allows you to feel as though you are doing your one random kindness act for that day.

 Address: 500 College Avenue Athens, GA 30601